Nigeria–Russia relations: Later years

+Since 1991

+Nigeria and the newly formed Russian Federation established diplomatic relations in 1991.
 In March 2001, the President of Nigeria Olusegun Obasanjo visited Moscow.
 During that visit, Vladimir Putin and Olusegun Obasanjo signed the declaration “On the Principles of Friendly Relations and Partnership Between the Russian Federation and the Federal Republic of Nigeria”, as well as a program of cooperation in bilateral and international formats between Russia and Nigeria.
-On June 24, 2009 Russian President Dmitry Medvedev made an official visit to Nigeria as part of a 3 nation tour of Africa.
+On June 24, 2009, Russian President Dmitry Medvedev made an official visit to Nigeria as part of a 3 nation tour of Africa.
 It was the first visit by any Russian leader to Nigeria.

+Previously the Nigerian embassy was in Lagos instead of Abuja.
+The embassy was in Victoria Island.

 Military cooperation

 In 2017, Russia and Nigeria signed an agreement on military cooperation.
 Nigeria is interested in buying Russian military equipment.
 Nigeria has already signed a contract for the purchase of Mi-35 helicopters, six of which have already been delivered.
 In August 2021, Nigeria and Russia signed an agreement for the Russian Armed Forces to train and supply the Nigerian Armed Forces.
 It was signed in Moscow by Nigerian Minister of Defence Bashir Salihi Magashi and Russian FSVTS Director Dmitry Shugaev.